 What can I expect during the litigation process?

 During this stage, you will receive regular updates from our office.
 You’ll continue to receive any recommended treatments (i.e., physiotherapy, chiropractic, massage, etc.) and attend your medical appointments.
 We may need you to confirm the names of specialists, doctors, or treatment providers you’ve seen regarding injuries.
 You can easily send receipts for out-of-pocket expenses to us via our Client Portal.
 We may request information from your employer if you have missed work or lost income as a result of your injuries and inability to work.
 At this stage, you may need to attend Questioning, mediation, or possibly even a trial (in rare cases).
+Our team will guide you through what to expect.

 What can I expect during Questioning?